Salient Object Detection: A Benchmark: Acknowledgment

 \begin{biography}[{ }]{Ali Borji} received his BS and MS degrees in computer engineering from Petroleum University of Technology, Tehran, Iran, 2001 and Shiraz University, Shiraz, Iran, 2004, respectively.
 He did his Ph.D. in cognitive neurosciences at Institute for Studies in Fundamental Sciences (IPM) in Tehran, Iran, 2009 and spent four years as a postdoctoral scholar at iLab, University of Southern California from 2010 to 2014.
 He is currently an assistant professor at University of Wisconsin, Milwaukee.
 His research interests include visual attention, active learning, object and scene recognition, and cognitive and computational neurosciences. \end{biography}

 \begin{biography}[{ }] {Ming-Ming Cheng} received his PhD degree from Tsinghua University in 2012.
-He is currently a research fellow in Oxford University, working with Prof. Philip Torr.
-His research interests includes computer graphics, computer vision, image processing, and image retrieval.
+Then he did 2 years research fellow, with Prof. Philip Torr in Oxford.
+He is now an associate professor at Nankai University.
+His research interests includes computer graphics, computer vision, and image processing.
 He has received the Google PhD fellowship award, the IBM PhD fellowship award, and the new PhD Researcher Award from Chinese Ministry of Education. \end{biography} \begin{biography}[{ }]{Huaizu Jiang} is currently working as a research assistant at Institute of Artificial Intelligence and Robotics, Xi'an Jiaotong University.
 Before that, he received his BS and MS degrees from Xi'an Jiaotong University, China, in 2005 and 2009, respectively.
 He is interested in how to teach an intelligent machine to understand the visual scene like a human.
 Specifically, his research interests include object detection, large-scale visual recognition, and (3D) scene understanding. \end{biography} \begin{biography}[{ }]{Jia Li} received his B.E. degree from Tsinghua University in 2005 and Ph.D. degree from the Chinese Academy of Sciences in 2011.
-During 2011 and 2013, he used to serve as a research fellow and visiting assistant professor in Nanyang Technological University, Singapore.
+During 2011 and 2013, he was attach to Nanyang Technological University as research fellow and visiting assistant professor, respectively.
 He is currently an associate professor at Beihang University, Beijing, China.
-His research interests include visual attention/saliency modeling, multimedia analysis, and vision from Big Data. \end{biography}
+His research interests include visual attention/saliency computation, image and video processing, and visual recognition from big data. \end{biography}